-Did you know being outside with nature not only improves your physical health, but also your emotional health?
-Don’t worry, you don’t have to trek up a mountain to truly reap the benefits of being outdoors.
-Getting outside for even a few moments regularly can help you put down your phone and take a break from other stressors you have in your daily life.
-Even low-impact exercise, such as yoga or tai chi or walking outside can help give both your mind and body a boost.1
+Don’t worry, people don’t have to trek up a mountain to truly reap the benefits of being outdoors.
+Getting outside for even a few moments regularly can help someone put down their phone and take a break from other stressors they have in their daily life.
+Even low-impact exercise, such as yoga or tai chi or walking outside can help give both the mind and body a boost.1

 What happens on the inside?

-Studies show that by simply being outdoors, you can reduce your cortisol, a stress hormone.
-One study showed that being outdoors helps lower your blood pressure and adiponectin, a protein that helps regulate blood sugar levels.
-2
+Studies show that by simply being outdoors, people can reduce their cortisol levels, a stress hormone.
+One study showed that being outdoors helps lower blood pressure and adiponectin, a protein that helps regulate blood sugar levels.2

 Not all of us live in an area where it’s sunny enough every day to get outside.
-You can still give your mind and spirit a boost indoors too.
+People can still give their mind and spirit a boost indoors too.
 It takes just five minutes every day with these four tips –

 - Sit comfortably and focus on your breath